vickmuir/vpc-on-classic-block-storage/block_storage_is_use_volume_cli.md

 ```
 {:screen}

-Go to the directory in your new filesystem and create a file:
+Go to the directory in your new file system and create a file:

 ```
 cd /myvolumedir